run-ai/docs/docs/Administrator/Researcher-Setup/cli-troubleshooting.md

 ### Solution

 Your machine is not connected to the Kubernetes cluster.
-Make sure that you have a ~/.kube directory which contains a config file pointing to the Kubernetes cluster
+Make sure that you have a `~/.kube` directory that contains a configuration file pointing to the Kubernetes cluster.

 ## When running the CLI you get an error: open .../.kube/config.lock: permission denied